Norman Guest: County League appearances

-Norman Guest played in Castleford's victory in the Yorkshire County League during the 1938–39 season.
+Norman Guest played in Castleford's victory in the Yorkshire League during the 1938–39 season.

 Notable tour matches

 Norman Guest played in Castleford's 3-17 defeat by New Zealand during the 1947–48 season at Wheldon Road, Castleford on Wednesday 8 October 1947.

 Club career

-Norman Guest made his début for Featherstone Rovers on Saturday 2 December 1939, he appears to have scored no drop-goals (or field-goals as they are currently known in Australasia), but prior to the 1974–75 season all goals, whether; conversions, penalties, or drop-goals, scored 2-points, consequently prior to this date drop-goals were often not explicitly documented, therefore '0' drop-goals may indicate drop-goals not recorded, rather than no drop-goals scored.
-In addition, prior to the 1949–50 season, the archaic field-goal was also still a valid means of scoring points.
+Norman Guest made his début for Featherstone Rovers on Saturday 2 December 1939.
+In August 1951, Guest played in the inaugural match for Doncaster, a 10–3 win over Wakefield Trinity, in which he became the first try scorer for the club.

 Genealogical information

-Norman Guest was the father of the rugby league footballer who played in the 1960s and 1970s for Castleford and Doncaster (Heritage № 339); Ian Guest.
+Norman Guest was the father of the rugby league footballer who played in the 1960s and 1970s for Castleford and Doncaster; Ian Guest.